Abhik1998/HPC-Labs-Mobile-Security/README.md

 where, N = number of apk files to be analyzed,
        m = number of permissions given to an apk file.

-** JDK8+ has imporoved it, whenever there are 8+ elements in a bucket, rather than using a linkedList,
+** JDK8+ has improved it, whenever there are 8+ elements in a bucket, rather than using a linkedList,
    a tree is used reducing the worst case time complexity to O(logN)
 ```